juanma-wp/cra-wp-data/README.md

 1. Go to the JsonBox server URL (`http://localhost:3010`) and take note of the JsonBox URL (some URL like `http://localhost:3010/box_XXXXXXXXXXXXXXXXXX`)
 1. Create a `.env` file to set the [Environment Variables needed for the project](#environment-variables-for-react-app)
 1. Run `npm install` to install the dependencies
-1. Run `npm start` to launch the React App
+1. Run `npm run dev` to launch the React App

-After running `npm start` a browser window should be automatically opened with the React App
+After running `npm run dev` a browser window should be automatically opened with the React App

 ### Backend Stack w/ Docker

 This demo requires the following backend stack to work:

 - A [**JsonBox** Server](https://github.com/vasanthv/jsonbox) (Node + Express) → A HTTP based JSON storage.
 It lets you store, read & modify JSON data over HTTP APIs.
 - A [**MongoDB** Server](https://www.mongodb.com/) → To persist the data handled by the JsonBox Server

 This backend stack can be easily implemented with Docker.
 So, by having [Docker](https://www.docker.com/) installed in your machine, you can execute (from the root of the project)